nextmillenniummedia/next-sdk-android-example/docs/manual/Banner.md

 bannerView.setUnitId("your_unit_id");
 ```

+You will get next error message trying to load banner without unit id:
+`UndefinedUnitIdException: Ad unit id did not specified`

 And finally just load it by calling `load()` method.
 By default banner will be shown right after
 load.